 - Stabilization exercises to improve the strength of postural and stabilizing muscles.
 At Reformotiv, we often utilize our advanced training in Clinical Pilates to teach these exercises to our clients

-Below are some of my go-to clinical equipment pilates exercises and home exercises.
+Below are some of our go-to clinical equipment pilates exercises and home exercises for lower back pain.

 Clinical Equipment Pilates: